sj-distributor/FastCache/README.md

 The Update method will be executed first.
 After the method is successfully executed, the setup cache will be invalidated, and finally the Cacheable operation will be executed.

+STEP:
+1. When "user:id" = 123
+2. Then Evict cache: "user-single:123"
+3. Then After updated will caching:  "user-single:123" -> { latest user data }

+🚀 This means that the cache will always be kept up to date, thus triggering queries to the database will be significantly reduced 🚀

 **********************************************
 ```